YourRoots Logo

 Children(s): Cody Berry, Brendan Berry

-It was in 1959 that David James Berry was born in Council Bluffs, Pottawattamie County, Iowa, United States of America, a child of James Lambert Berry and Mary Gene Floersch.
-David James Berry went on to marry Sandra Deanne White and had children such as Cody J. Berry and Brendan D. Berry.
-David James Berry was deceased by 2006 in Dubuque, Dubuque County, Iowa, United States of America.
+In 1959, David James Berry entered the world in Council Bluffs, Pottawattamie County, Iowa, United States of America, born to James Lambert Berry and Mary Gene Floersch.
+In 1982, David James Berry resided in South Bend.
+In 2002, David James Berry resided in Durango, Iowa, USA.
+David James Berry married Sandra Deanne White, and had children including Cody J. Berry, Brendan D. Berry.
+David James Berry passed away in 2006 in Dubuque, Dubuque County, Iowa, United States of America.

 Find more search results for David Berry